- Growing Mint Indoors: Essential Tips for Indoor Mint Care - November 21, 2023

-The Cissus Discolor is a tropical plant that is native to Southeast Asia where it’s popularly cultivated for ornamental, medicinal, and food purposes.
+The Cissus Discolor is a tropical plant of the Vitaceae family that is native to Southeast Asia where it’s popularly cultivated for ornamental, medicinal, and food purposes.
 The tendrils of this Cissus plant grows to between 8 – 10 inches (20 – 25.4 centimeters) long.

 - Cissus Discolor Care